highchair/artinruins-com/about.md

 ## Our People

 ArtInRuins was founded by J. Hogue, Sarah Clover, and Kathleen Griffin.
-Sarah contributed to many photos in the early years, and Kathleen contributed writing about the artists that lived in these spaces for sections called “Interviews” and “Stories.”
+Sarah contributed many photos in the early years, and Kathleen contributed writing about the artists that lived in these spaces for sections called “Interviews” and “Stories.”
 It proved to be too difficult to continue writing and interviewing people, and those stories have been archived.
 Sarah has moved on to other parts of the country with occasional visits to Providence and Kathleen is an artist living and working in New York.
 Both Sarah and Kathleen were graduate students at RISD from 1999–2001.

 J. Hogue continues to maintain, design, and take photos for the site.
 Over the years many contributors have helped collect history or photography, and we do our best to credit them on the individual property pages.